Evanescence: 2009–2014: Evanescence and hiatus

 On June 12, 2011, Lee announced through her Twitter account that guitarist Troy McLawhorn, who worked with Seether for a time and left, was officially back with Evanescence, and the release date for their new album would be October 4, 2011.
 Later, on July 11, 2011, it was reported by MTV News that the release date for the album had been pushed back to October 11, and that the first single from the album will be "What You Want".
-The band recorded the album at Blackbird Studio, Nashville.
+The band recorded the album at Blackbird Studio in Nashville.
 During an interview with Kerrang!, Lee revealed that the new album's title will be Evanescence.
 Lee said that the decision for the title of the album was her love towards Evanescence, as well as the record being composed more collaboratively than past albums, with all members contributing.
 The record is "about the band", Lee explained.
 Its lyrical themes include Lee "falling back in love" with Evanescence, her being inspired by nature and the ocean, brokenness, the quest for freedom, and falling in love.
 Different from The Open Door, which was "all about me and my personal experiences", Evanescence also includes Lee's musings on events that occurred to others in her life.
 "But really, whatever makes me feel the most, that's what's on the record, because that's what I need to get off my chest."

+Evanescence debuted at the top of the Billboard 200 with sales of 127,000 in the US, becoming the band's second number one album on the chart after The Open Door.
 The Evanescence Tour began on August 17, 2011, with a show at War Memorial Auditorium in Nashville.
 The band then performed at Rock on the Range in Winnipeg on August 20, 2011, and at Rock in Rio on October 2 alongside Guns N' Roses and System of a Down as well as Brazilian artists Pitty and Detonautas Roque Clube.
 After a series of events in North America, Evanescence traveled to Europe in November to play a sold-out tour in the UK, Germany and France, with support from The Pretty Reckless and Australian band ME.
 Evanescence performed at the Nobel Peace Prize Concert on December 11, 2011, where they played "Lost in Paradise" and "Bring Me to Life", before again touring in North America.
 In February 2012 they toured Japan with Dazzle Vision, and in the same month performed in other southeast Asian countries.
 March 2012 saw the band tour Australia and New Zealand with Blaqk Audio.
 Between April and July 2012, Evanescence toured in Europe and North America, with additional stops in Africa and the Middle East.